About Coconino County

 Just Your Average Christmas Eve (in SAR)

-When the three handlers, three backers and six dogs rendezvoused at the SAR building on the morning of Christmas Eve, I just had to ask.
-"So, if they (meaning law enforcement) got the rest of the body, then ... well ... why do they NEED the arm?"
+When the three handlers, three backers, and six dogs rendezvoused at the SAR building on the morning of Christmas Eve, I just had to ask.
+"So, if they (law enforcement) got the rest of the body, then... well... why do they need the arm?"

-And they didn't, really, I was told.
-This was more of a training for the dogs, handlers and backers.
-Of course, if we found what we were searching for--the arm or some bones thereof--we'd mark it, call it in to the detective, and he'd come collect the remains.
-But as far as the case against the person who (I guess I'm supposed to insert the word "allegedly" here) committed the crime, these bones would not be necessary evidence.
+They didn't, really, I was told.
+This was more of a training for the dogs, handlers, and backers.
+Of course, if we found what we were searching for—the arm or some bones thereof—we'd mark it, call it in to the detective, and he'd come collect the remains.
+But as far as the case against the person who (I guess I'm supposed to insert the word "allegedly") committed the crime, these bones would not be necessary evidence.
 I'd think a find would, however, mean something to family of the deceased.

-So we did our best, making our grids as tight as possible given the obstacles--the pinion/juniper, rocks, cactus, and the MUD.
+So, we did our best, making our grids as tight as possible given the obstacles—the pinion–juniper, rocks, cactus, and the mud.
 And, wow, was it muddy.
-I felt--and looked--like I had ten pounds of clay mud caked on the bottom of my boots.
-It was up the front and back of my pants.
+I felt (and looked) like I had 10 pounds of clay mud caked on the bottom of my boots.
+I had mud up the front and back of my pants.
 I was slipping and stumbling like I was drunk, which was really draining.
 I think it even wore on the dogs after a while.
-But they and we kept working until we'd completed our areas.
+But they and we kept working through all that mud and other obstacles until we'd completed our search areas.

-Unfortunately, we didn't have a find, but the dogs alerted on the spot where the body had been found, though it had been a while since it had been removed.
-So we knew they were working and doing what they'd been trained to do.
+Unfortunately, we didn't have a find, but the dogs alerted on the spot where the body had previously been found, even though it had been quite some time since it had been removed.
+So, we knew they were working and doing what they'd been trained to do.